 This test is designed for people who have not finished high school and wish to receive the Certificate of General Educational Development.
 It has four subtests: Language Arts, Social Studies, Science, and Mathematics.
 The maximum time allowed is seven hours and 30 minutes.
 Examinees must be 18 years old (unless the person has a high school release/referral) and must provide personal identification.
 Advanced registration is required.
 Cost: $152.
 For more information, see GED Testing Information.

-The Avant PLACE serves as a waiver test for the French and Spanish Language, Literature, and Communications program at Lane Community College.
+The WebCAPE serves as a waiver test for the French and Spanish Language, Literature, and Communications program at Lane Community College.
 Students that wish to bypass the introduction courses in French or Spanish should attempt this placement.
-The Avant PLACE is a computerized examination of real-world language ability in Reading, Writing, and Speaking used to information appropriate placement of students into various levels of language instruction.
-For more information, see Avant PLACE Information.
+The WebCAPE is multiple-choice and covers grammar, reading, and vocabulary.
+It is an adaptive test, which means that the question difficulty will vary depending on how you respond.
+For more information, see WebCape by Perpetual Technology Group.

 Assessment Technologies Institute (ATI) Testing of Essential Academic Skills (TEAS)